Gitanshu111/Gitanshu111/README.md

 contribute to the development of innovative software solutions that can help to improve people's lives.<br>

-In conclusion, I am a highly motivated and passionate BCA student with a strong commitment to excellence and innovation.
+I am a highly motivated and passionate MCA student with a strong commitment to excellence and innovation.
 I am eager to learn and develop my skills further, and I look forward to the challenges and opportunities that lie ahead in my career as a software developer.<br>